-There are countless ways - whether through words, adjectives, images, and probably to include a few hand gestures, grunts and sounds (yikes!) to describe 2020.
-And I do think it's all valid and within reason considering every thing that has transpired and continues to transpire this year.
+There are countless ways - whether through words, adjectives, images, and probably to include a few hand gestures, grunts, and sounds (yikes!) to describe 2020.
+And I do think it's all valid and within reason, considering everything that has transpired and continues to transpire this year.
 However, as we quickly approach the holiday season and inch closer to rounding out this year, I cannot shake these words that are continually brought back to my remembrance.
-No matter where I turn, what challenge or uncertainty I face, how complicated the situation, and even for those moments of victory, ease and rejoicing, I cannot escape these words, beautiful things.
-I keep running into it, as if I am marked and literally hemmed in from every side, from the top of my head to the soles of my feet, and washed over and over again in the truth that God makes all things beautiful - in His time and in His perfect, good and sovereign ways.
+No matter where I turn, what challenge or uncertainty I face, how complicated the situation, and even for those moments of victory, ease, and rejoicing, I cannot escape these words, beautiful things.
+I keep running into it, as if I am marked and literally hemmed in from every side, from the top of my head to the soles of my feet and washed over and over again in the truth that God makes all things beautiful - in His time and in His perfect, good and sovereign ways.

-In the natural, how seemingly oxymoronic or paradoxical but it is still true.
-Beautiful things are a reality and made possible because of the nature and character of God, HE IS GOOD and HE ONLY DOES GOOD.
+In the natural, how seemingly oxymoronic or paradoxical, but it is still true.
+Beautiful things are a reality and made possible because of the nature and character of God, HE IS GOOD, and HE ONLY DOES GOOD.

 God's goodness is not dependent upon us, our behavior, or any external circumstances.
-His goodness also does not mean we are entitled to and will be given a life free of pain, trials, loss, hardships and difficulties.
-On this side of heaven (earth), we will experience the consequences and affects of sin as a result of a broken world yet to be fully restored.
-So we eagerly await for that day when all things will be made right and perfected.
-However, Jesus Christ came to rescue us not only for a future hope of what is to come, but so we can have a present hope for the here and now through a relationship with God the Father who is real and present.
+His goodness also does not mean we are entitled to and will be given a life free of pain, trials, loss, hardships, and difficulties.
+On this side of heaven (earth), we will experience the consequences and effects of sin as a result of a broken world yet to be fully restored.
+So we eagerly await that day when all things will be made right and perfected.
+However, Jesus Christ came to rescue us not only for a future hope of what is to come but so we can have a present hope for the here and now through a relationship with God the Father who is real and present.

 It is true and needs to be acknowledged that yes, the circumstances may not be beautiful.
-The pain and experience may actually be awful and terrible and no where close to anything lovely and beautiful.
+The pain and experience may actually be awful and terrible and nowhere close to anything lovely and beautiful.
 However, what if "beautiful" is a hidden treasure that is disguised and while it may appear and look very different than what we would naturally choose to depict as beauty, but yet Jesus is still calling and inviting us to live in a new kind of way, a beautifully broken, redeemed and renewed kind of way.
-A kind of beautiful that is birth (or rebirth) and formed from the inside out - fully alive, awaken and fully free to be who we were always meant to be.
-A kind of beautiful that takes what would generally be discarded and written off because of shame, guilt, pride, or dismissed according to the standards of this world.
+A kind of beauty that is birth (or rebirth) and formed from the inside out - fully alive, awakened, and free to be who we were always meant to be.
+A kind of beauty that takes what would generally be discarded and written off because of shame, guilt, pride, or dismissed according to the standards of this world.
 But yet it's repurposed and re-presented as something beautifully redemptive and wholly hopeful because of the healing touch of Jesus Christ.
 And then that beauty is put on full display to radiate the glory and majesty of God and point a desperately broken and hurting world to a wonderful and beautiful Savior.